JosiahSK/Ros2-Part2-Workshop/README.md

 # ROS 2 Development Workflow: Workspace, Package, Build, URDF and RViz

-Welcome to the **ROS 2 Day 3 Workshop** repository.
+Welcome to the **ROS 2 Part 2 Workshop** repository.
 This workspace-ready collection of educational modules is designed specifically for students and beginners to ROS 2.

 Our goal is to build a solid foundation in the ROS 2 ecosystem by constructing a physical description (URDF) of a two-wheel differential drive (2WD) robot car and visualizing it inside RViz.